Henrietta Ponsonby, Countess of Bessborough: Friends and admirers

-Of her younger admirers, her favourite was The Honourable William Lamb (who succeeded as The 2nd Viscount Melbourne in 1828), although he then fell in love with her daughter Caroline.
+Of her younger admirers, Harriet's favourite was The Honourable William Lamb (who succeeded as the 2nd Viscount Melbourne in 1828.
+He then fell in love with her daughter, Caroline.
 Although Harriet was anxious for Caroline to marry early, she had misgivings (which would come to be entirely justified) as to whether William and Caroline were well suited; in addition, she and William's mother Elizabeth Lamb, Viscountess Melbourne, detested each other (Harriet referred to the shrewd and coldly pragmatic Lady Melbourne as "the Thorn").
 However, due to her fondness for William, she gave her consent to their marriage.

-A loyal friend, Harriet was one of Richard Sheridan's last remaining friends.
+A loyal friend, Harriet was one of Sheridan's last remaining friends.
 In 1802, Sheridan's characteristic despicable behaviour took an even more sinister turn, and he began harassing Harriet.
-By 1805, Sheridan's harassment of Harriet escalated into sending her threatening anonymous letters; as they had been longtime friends and former lovers, Harriet quickly deduced the author's identity as Sheridan's from his handwriting.
+By 1805, his harassment of Harriet escalated into sending her threatening anonymous letters; as they had been longtime friends and former lovers, Harriet quickly deduced the author's identity as Sheridan's from his handwriting.
 Sheridan accosted Harriet in public and made a scene any chance he could, reproaching her for not loving him enough and declaring his undying love for her.
 Despite his cruelty towards her, Harriet was kind to him on his deathbed in 1816.
-In return, Sheridan "grasped her hand hard and told her he intended to haunt her after his death.
+In return, Sheridan grasped her hand hard and told her he would haunt her after his death.
 Harriet, petrified, asked why, having persecuted her all his life, he was determined to continue his persecution after death.
 "Because I am resolved you shall remember me."
 After enduring a few more minutes of his terror, Harriet fled the room.
-Three days later, Richard Brinsley Sheridan died alone.
+Three days later, Sheridan died alone.

 Harriet had an acute understanding of politics and often accompanied her sister to political events as well as soirees.
 She was also very close to her sister Georgiana's best friend, Lady Elizabeth Foster, with whom she often was seen in public.

 Death

-Harriet died on 11 November 1821, in Florence, Italy at the age of 60, following the death of her youngest grandchild, Henry, in Parma.
+Harriet died on 11 November 1821, in Florence, Italy, at the age of 60, following the death of her youngest grandchild, Henry, in Parma.
 According to Lord David Cecil, she died peacefully and without regrets, worn out as she was by a life of emotional turmoil.
-He describes her as a woman of "indescribable distinction."
+He describes her as a woman of "indescribable distinction".